Why this blog.

 My sailing schedule

 As announced on 20th. of March 2014, my career took a partial turn with working as a travelling trainer Master/ captain.
 Since the summer of 2018 it is now called Fleet Master.
 This means that in the forsee-able future I will not sail on one ship but travel from ship to ship.
-My sailing schedule was always “subject to extremely much change”, and that is the one thing that will not change in the future.
+My sailing schedule was always already “subject to extremely much change”, and that is the one thing that will not change in the future.